Argumentation for Explainable and Globally Contestable Decision Support with LLMs: ArgEval

 Apart from the general QBAFs themselves, the procedure also produces a global parameter schema $\Pi$, containing the definitions of all parameters appearing in the extracted argument conditions.
-In our instantiation of the method, both the global parameter schema and the formalised conditions are expressed using JSON schemas,\footnote{\url{https://json-schema.org/}} which are relatively easy to generate for LLMs while establishing structure and value constraints that can be easily verified in an automated fashion.
-An example schema formalising the condition for one of the arguments from Figure \ref{fig:argeval-inference} is given in Listing \ref{lst:json-condition}.
+In our instantiation of the method, both the global parameter schema and the formalised conditions are expressed using JSON schemas,\footnote{\url{https://json-schema.org/}} which are relatively easy for LLMs to generate while establishing structure and value constraints that can be straightforwardly verified in an automated fashion.
+An example JSON schema formalising the condition for one of the arguments from Figure \ref{fig:argeval-inference} is given in Listing \ref{lst:json-condition}.
+Here, \texttt{eloquent\_structure\_involvement} and \texttt{kps} are parameters defined in the global parameter schema $\Pi$.

 The general QBAF construction procedure itself iterates over all the identified options $e \in \mathcal{E}$ in the ontology, proceeding in three main steps: bipolar argumentation framework mining, argument base score estimation and argument condition formalisation (see Algorithm \ref{alg:qbaf-construction}).